PierreZ/pierrezemb.fr/content/posts/acid-transactions/index.md

 | Read Commited 	| 😎 	| 😱 	| 😱 	| 👍👍👍   	|
 | Read uncommited 	| 😱 	| 😱 	| 😱 	| 👍👍👍👍    	|

-I encourage you to click on all the links within the table to **see everything that could go wront in a weak database!**
+I encourage you to click on all the links within the table to **see everything that could go wrong in a weak database!**

 ### Isolation in Real Databases